deckhouse/deckhouse/modules/140-user-authz/docs/README.md

 The manage role grants access only to system namespaces (starting with `d8-` or `kube-`), and only to those system namespaces where the modules of the corresponding role scope are running.
 {% endalert %}

-Manage roles are intended for assigning rights to manage the entire platform or a part of it (the [scope](#scopes-of-the-role-model)), but not the users applications themselves.
+Manage roles are intended for assigning rights to manage the entire platform or a part of it (the [scope](#scopes-of-the-role-based-model)), but not the users applications themselves.
 The manage role, for example, can allow a security administrator to manage security modules (responsible for the security functions of the cluster).
 Thus, the security administrator will be able to configure authentication, authorization, security policies, etc., but will not be able to manage other cluster functions (such as network and monitoring settings) or change settings in the namespaces of users applications.

 The manage role defines access rights:
 - to cluster-wide Kubernetes resources;
-- to manage DKP modules (`moduleConfig` resource) within the [scope](#scopes-of-the-role-model) of the role, or to all DKP modules for the role `d8:manage:all:*`;
+- to manage DKP modules (`moduleConfig` resource) within the [scope](#scopes-of-the-role-based-model) of the role, or to all DKP modules for the role `d8:manage:all:*`;
-- to manage cluster-wide resources of DKP modules within the [scope](#scopes-of-the-role-model) of the role, or to all resources of DKP modules for the role `d8:manage:all:*`;
+- to manage cluster-wide resources of DKP modules within the [scope](#scopes-of-the-role-based-model) of the role, or to all resources of DKP modules for the role `d8:manage:all:*`;
-- to system namespaces (starting with `d8-` or `kube-`) in which the modules of the [scope](#scopes-of-the-role-model) of the role operate, or to all system namespaces for the role `d8:manage:all:*`.
+- to system namespaces (starting with `d8-` or `kube-`) in which the modules of the [scope](#scopes-of-the-role-based-model) of the role operate, or to all system namespaces for the role `d8:manage:all:*`.

 The manage role name format is `d8:manage:<SCOPE>:<ACCESS_LEVEL>`, where:
 - `SCOPE` is the role's scope.
-It can be one of the [scope](#scopes-of-the-role-model), or `all`, for access across all scopes;
+It can be one of the [scope](#scopes-of-the-role-based-model), or `all`, for access across all scopes;
-- `ACCESS_LEVEL` is the [access level](#access-levels-of-the-role-model).
+- `ACCESS_LEVEL` is the [access level](#access-levels-of-the-role-based-model).

   Examples of manage roles:
   - `d8:manage:all:viewer` — access to view the configuration of all DKP modules (`moduleConfig` resource), their cluster-wide resources, their namespaced resources, and standard Kubernetes objects (except Secrets and RBAC resources) in all system namespaces (starting with `d8-` or `kube-`);
   - `d8:manage:all:admin` — similar to the role `d8:manage:all:user`, but with admin-level access, i.e., view/create/modify/delete the configuration of all DKP modules (`moduleConfig` resource), their cluster-wide resources, their namespaced resources, and standard Kubernetes objects in all system namespaces (starting with `d8-` or `kube-`);
   - `d8:manage:observability:viewer` — access to view the configuration of DKP modules (`moduleConfig` resource) from the `observability` area, their cluster-wide resources, their namespaced resources, and standard Kubernetes objects (except secrets and RBAC resources) in the system namespaces `d8-log-shipper`, `d8-monitoring`, `d8-okmeter`, `d8-operator-prometheus`, `d8-upmeter`, `kube-prometheus-pushgateway`.

-### Access levels of the role-based
+### Access levels of the role-based model

 The following access levels are provided in the role-based model (in order of increasing rights):
 - `viewer` — allows viewing standard Kubernetes resources (except for Secrets and RBAC resources).
 In manage roles, it allows viewing the configuration of modules (resources `moduleConfig`), cluster-wide resources of modules, and namespaced resources of modules;